 - Cite Type details in full, giving details from protologue and from specimen label separately if there are important differences.
 Type citations should be in a consistent format, e.g: Type: New South Wales: North Western Plains: 10 km W of Moree (29º08'S 129º48'E), B. Wiecek 1250, 2 Jan 1989; lecto NSW (Weston 1990: 21); isolecto K, MO.

-- Cite no more than 20 (except for very widely distributed species) and arrange by published botanical or natural regions, citing the references for these regions.
-Use accepted format: Country: Subdivision (State/Province/District): Special Geographic Unit (eg. Reserves and National Parks): locality, collector and collection number, date (herbarium code plus institutional number if there is no collectors number) Only latitudes and longitudes on the original labels should be included.
+- Cite up to approximately 20 (except for very widely distributed species) and arrange by published botanical or natural regions, citing the references for these regions.
+Use accepted format: Country: Subdivision (State/Province/District): Special Geographic Unit (eg. Reserves and National Parks): locality, collector and collection number, date (herbarium code plus institutional number if there is no collectors number - in parentheses) Only latitudes and longitudes on the original labels should be included.
 Give dates in the following format: 12 Jan 1987.
 NOTE: sine datum, s. dat. means without data, NOT "without date".
 Use the latter English with collecting date is not provided.

 Supply of Artwork

-- In the finished journal, we do not allow figures to extend beyond the journal margins.
+- In the finished journal, figures must not extend beyond the journal margin.

 - Captions and scale bars for figures should be checked against the artwork for consistency.
-If scale bars or lettering need to be added, they should be clearly marked on a photocopy of the artwork.
+If scale bars or lettering need to be added, they should be clearly marked on the image.
 Measurements of scales bars should be provided in millimetres.
-The use of Times magnification for scale is discouraged because layout can affect final size.
+The use of times magnification for scale is discouraged because layout can affect final size.

 - Files from ArcView 3.1 are acceptable if exported from the layout as Postscript New (eps) at 720 dpi resolution.
 This must be specified in the options box.

 - Graphics embedded in Microsoft Word, Excel and Power Point will not be accepted, except as part of the orginal submission for review.
 Items should be saved in the graphic formats tiff and eps as for Line art and Greyscale art.

-- Tables should preferably be portrait rather than landscape shape (i.e. taller rather than wider).
+- Tables should preferably be portrait rather than landscape layout (i.e. taller rather than wider).
 Column headings should be brief.
-Each table must be referred to in the text and its approximate position should be indicated in the margin of the manuscript.
+Each table must be referred to in the text.